soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 6/Adventure 6 Narrative.md

 The Witch is surrounded by 15 ft of difficult terrain, meaning it takes 30 ft of movement to get to her from that range.
 She'll use this to her advantage, trapping people and slowing them down.

+Generally:
+The Witch will try to hit people who just took damage from the Shadowdancers to negate their next healing opportunity.
+The Shadowdancers will start the combat jumping around and staying mobile.
+If things start to get hairy, they'll tag team people and focus them to death.
+This is when Luvomas uses his vow of emnity and hunter's mark.
+He'll have Shield of Faith on from the start, dropping the Shield in order to get the extra damage.

 The water will be rising quickly in the main chamber.
 At first, only about a foot of water fills the room.
 The fighting can happen on the ground in the ruined house.
 After Round 1, the ground becomes difficult terrain.
 After Round 2, the water is approaching waist deep!
 Sharks are swimming through it, causing damage every turn.
 The Shynedar-Kai move to balance on the ruined walls of the house.
 The Lower Tier is flooded.
 After Round 3, the water is 5 ft high